DavideDeFeudis/fbw17-lots/02-html-css/exercises/animations/exercise-02-ease-in-and-out/README.md

 # Animations - Exercise #2 - Easy in and out

+Within the file index.html you find two div boxes.

-Apply the timing functions ease-in and ease-out on two div boxes and apply the transition on hover.
+Apply the timing functions ease-in and ease-out on the two div boxes.
+Apply the transition on hover.

 Compare the effect of the two timing methods.